A key employee who called the Titan unsafe testifies the company only wanted to make money

 Rush was among the five people who died in the implosion.
 OceanGate owned the Titan and brought it on several dives to the Titanic going back to 2021.

-OceanGate's former engineering director, Tony Nissen, kicked off Monday's testimony, telling investigators that he felt pressured to get the vessel ready to dive and refused to pilot it for a journey several years before Titan's last trip.
+OceanGate's former engineering director, Tony Nissen, kicked off Monday's testimony, telling investigators he felt pressured to get the vessel ready to dive and refused to pilot it for a journey several years before Titan's last trip.
+Nissen worked on a prototype hull that predated the Titanic expeditions.

 “‘I’m not getting in it,’” Nissen said he told Rush.